fhoedemakers/PicoSystem_InfoNes/README.md

 - Y: SELECT
 - X: START
 - Y + X: Reset
+- Y + LEFT: Start uploaded game
+- Y + RIGHT: Start built-in game [Blade Buster](https://www.rgcd.co.uk/2011/05/blade-buster-nes.html)

-## Uploading Roms
+## Uploading custom roms
 Load roms by setting the device in BOOTSEL mode.
-(Connect to computer then Hold X and power on device) The ROM should be placed at address 0x10080000, and can be  transferred using [picotool](https://github.com/raspberrypi/picotool).
+(Connect to computer then Hold X and power on device) The ROM should be placed at address **0x10090000**, and can be  transferred using [picotool](https://github.com/raspberrypi/picotool).

 ```
-picotool load rom.nes -t bin -o 0x10080000
+picotool load rom.nes -t bin -o 0x10090000
 ```
+**Attention: the upload address has been changed from 0x10080000 to 0x10090000.** This is because of the additional size of the built-in game baked into the executable.

 ## Screen Resolution
 The original Nintendo Entertainment System has a resolution of 256x240 pixels.
 The PicoSystem has a resolution of 240x240 pixels.
 Therefore, on the PicoSystem the first and last 8 Pixels of each horizontal line are not visible.